 After that, the CMake window will open, where we will prepare the Visual Studio project for launch:

-In "Where is the source code" press "browse source" button and select folder where we extracted opencv source code previously.
+In "Where is the source code" press the "browse source" button and select the folder where we extracted opencv source code previously.
 For ex.
 C:\Users\Aleksandr\Documents\Sources\opencv-4.7.0

 Configure window - Optional platform for generation - select x64 - Press Finish